mohiteamit/upGrad-Ticket-Classification/README.md

 ---

-## 3. Conclusion
+## Conclusion

 The Logistic Regression model was selected as the best-performing model due to its high accuracy and robust generalization capabilities.
 Future improvements could include hyperparameter tuning and exploring deep learning approaches for further enhancements.

 ---

-## 4. How to Run
+## Requirements

-1. Install the required dependencies using:
+Install the required dependencies using:
    ```bash
    pip install -r requirements.txt